-APEC Energy Overview 2022 was published in September 2022.
+APEC Energy Overview 2023 was published in August 2023.

-Preparation for APEC Energy Overview 2023 has just started and its publication is expected in July 2023.
+The drafting of APEC Energy Overview 2024 is ongoing and its publication is expected in June 2024.

 C. TOPICAL STUDIES

 Along with the Outlook and the Overview, APERC has been conducting research on topics relevant to energy issues and policies in the APEC region.